Andrew-S-Rosen/covalent-hpc-plugin/README.md

 ## License

-Covalent is licensed under the GNU Affero GPL 3.0 License.
+Covalent is licensed under the Apache 2.0 License.
 Covalent may be distributed under other licenses upon request.
-See the [LICENSE](https://github.com/AgnostiqHQ/covalent-executor-template/blob/main/LICENSE) file or contact the [support team](mailto:support@agnostiq.ai) for more details.
+See the [LICENSE](https://github.com/Quantum-Accelerators/covalent-hpc-plugin/blob/develop/LICENSE) file or contact the [support team](mailto:support@agnostiq.ai) for more details.